Go to page content

 Traditional Chinese Medicine (TCM) defines RLS as the formation and accumulation of pathogenic factors.
 “Wind, Cold, Heat, Dampness and Blood Stasis can arise within different segments of the six meridian channels that run along the legs.
 It’ll disrupt blood and qi (vital life force) circulation within the muscles, sinews and bones,” explains Real Health Medical Senior Physician Brandon Yew.

-2 Notable Signs of Restless Leg Syndrome
+2 Notable Symptoms of RLS

 Apart from the temptation to shake your legs, RLS can be accompanied by physical discomfort and poor work performance.
+Restless leg syndrome symptoms may include limb discomfort and sleep disruption.

 Limb discomfort